todd-elvers/pretty-okhttp/readme.md

 can inspect the request & response further if necessary
 * The `ServiceUnavailableException` class contains the exception that was thrown and the `Request` that failed
+* The default object serialization logic for `Date` or `LocalDate` is to use ISO-8601
+    * This means that the time information is lost here, so if you require the time to be preserved you'll either have to use the linux epoch in the JSON or register your own type adapter to the GSON instance in `JsonMarshalling`.
+* The default object deserialization logic for `Date` or `LocalDate` is to try multiple different formats
+    * See `MultiFormatDateDeserializer` or `MultiFormatLocalDateDeserializer` for details

 <br/>